-Sammy Berna, Maggie Brown, Laura Collins, Sarah Coyne, Stacie Dolin, Carla Goodwin, Jen Gubicza, Monta Lertpachin, and Maritza Soto make up our crafty genius team.
+Laura Collins, Sarah Coyne, Stacie Dolin, Marissa Falco, Jen Gubicza, Sara Honeywell, Monta Lertpachin, Ellen Rushman, and Maritza Soto make up our crafty genius team.
 Each is versed in multiple crafts and are artists in their own right.
-Sammy returns as one of beginning and intermediate sewing instructors.
-We are absolutely over the moon that she is teaching at the shop again.
-Maggie is a jane-of-all-trades.
-She is probably more enthusiastic than anyone's mother about their project!
 Laura or Pansy Maiden will teach you how to make all the bags.
 Her patience and experience will see you through your very first tote.
 Sarah or Egg-a-Go-Go teaches screen printing in our simple but awesome screen printing kitchen.
 We are thrilled to now be able to offer this craft!
 Stacie aka NJ Stacie is a book binder, spinner, knitter, crocheter, stitcher, paper cutter, and MAKER.
-Carla is a graduate of Mass Art, she is an amazing artist combining embroidery and illustration in her work.
-Carla is at the helm of Kids are Alright program.
+Marissa is an amazing embroidery artist, illustrator of zines, and art director.
 Jen is the mastermind behind Zooguu.
 She teaches toy making workshops each month and manages her own booming small business.
 Sara is a maker of things and a musician in multiple bands.
 Monta is a maker of things but moonlights as an architect.
 She was the first person Virginia gave a private lesson to in 2011.
 Ellen has had her hand in the fabric industry for awhile.
 She loves to knit and sew.
 Maritza is a quilting instructor.
 Mother of two, maker of all things and funny to boot.
 Definitely check out Maritza's website to see what incredible things she is making.